Symptoms of dementia – advanced stages

 If you or other family members are able to take care of your loved one, either in their home or yours, it’s likely that you’ll need additional support.
 Local social services or the NHS can provide care at home.

 Admiral Nurses are specialist dementia nurses who work with families, carers and supporters of people with dementia.
 They can provide practical advice, emotional support, information and professional skills.

 Some people may need to go into a residential care home during the later stages of their condition.
 As well as information about choosing a care home and paying for a care home, use our care services directory to find a care home that specialises in looking after people with dementia.

 When your loved one might need a hospice

-In some cases, a person nearing the end of their life may be cared for in a hospice or be supported at home by the community palliative care team.
+In some cases, a person nearing the end of their life will require specialist palliative care.
+They may be cared for in a hospice or be supported at home by a community palliative care team or by support staff from a local hospice.
 Palliative care focuses on reducing physical and psychological distress, and providing support to the family.
 The palliative care team can help in managing symptoms and provide expert advice, generally provided by district nurses.

 Being admitted to hospital

 If your loved one becomes ill, they may be admitted to hospital during the later stages of their condition.
 Usually, people with dementia are only hospitalised because of secondary illnesses such as pneumonia.